cremerlab/useless_expression/code/processing/growth_rates/2021-08-16_r1_DoubleKO_acetate/README.md

 # 2021-08-16 (Run 1) Double KO Acetate Growth Rate Determination

 ## Purpose
-This is an experiment measuring the rate of growth of the first suite of double KOs of  "useless" proteins in minimal medium supplemented with acetate.
+This is an experiment measuring the rate of growth of the second suite of double KOs of  "useless" proteins in minimal medium supplemented with acetate.

 ## Materials